 To use the ClinicalKey mobile app, you should first register for a user account.
 Go to http://www.clinicalkey.com and click on Register at the upper right corner and fill out the form on the registration page using your Rutgers email address.
 Click Register when finished.

 To install the app to your mobile device, open the App Store on your mobile device.
 Search for “ClinicalKey” and install at no charge.
 Once in the app, two options will appear – Click on ClinicalKey.
 Enter your ClinicalKey username and password what used for remote access and start using the ClinicalKey App.

 The DynaMed app is free with every subscription and is compatible with iOS and Android devices.
 Current Versions: DynaMed for iOS: 3.0.3, DynaMed for Android: 3.0.2.

 Instructions to download and use the DynaMed app in your mobile device:

-- Click on the Sign In/Create Account link on the top of DynaMed website.
+- Click on the person icon on the upper right corner of the DynaMed website.

 - Download the free DynaMed App from the App store or Google Play (depending on what type of mobile device you use) to your mobile device.